vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 and oot by a district officer 139.
 Great Bear, constellation of, was sup

-posed to stay in one paksatra for a
+posed to stay in one pakṣatra for a

 hundred years 897.
 Gșhastbaratnākara 354, 420n, 525a,